AltorvoAV/TFT-lore/content/Miscellaneous/Dreams.md

 - The Feywild stretches before you, vibrant and alive — flowers pulsing with decadent light, leaves humming with bird-song.
 Mist curls low to the ground, heavy with moonlight.
 And yet… the stars are wrong.
 - Through the boughs you see him — younger you — walking the meadow, unmarred by grief, by vengeance.
 His fingers brushing bark as though the trees themselves whispered secrets only he could hear.
 He walks toward home, toward Fiadh, and the Feywild blooms beneath his every step.
 - Then pain lances your chest.
 You stagger, knees sinking into damp soil below.
 The sky splits open.
 - Constellations fall.
 Not like meteors, nor flame — they weep, as tears from a goddess’s face, tumbling down in Silence.
 Where they strike, the ground screams.
 Trees blacken to ash.
 You wretch over, desperate for breath, but the reflection in the pond staring back is not your’s.
-It is Yondalla’s.
+It is [[Yondalla.jpg|Yondalla]]’s.
 Her mouth opens in a scream that torments your bones before your ears.
 As if her pain were your’s to carry.
 - Above, Selûne towers.
 Her celestial form — purest light and mercy — shudders, fractures, as though ripped from the fabric of the world itself.
 Her glow unravels into drifting embers, threads of silver pulled downward into the soil.
 The sky above is not night, but her absence in the Silver Void.
 - Around you, the Feywild decays in Silence.
 Flowers bleach.
 Bark powders to dust.
 The sky splits, a wound unclosing, a rot of silver-blue.
 In the distance, the forest itself seems to echo with the Elven Queen’s cries — a lament that would one day lead her into shadow.
 - You reach out, desperate, as though each mote of her could be saved.
 Your hands blaze with stolen silver.
 It is not enough.